Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - As 3-point favorites or more at home, the Buccaneers are 6-2 ATS.

-- In eight home games this season, Tampa Bay has gone over the total five times.
+- In eight games at home this season, Tampa Bay has hit the over five times.

-- In away games, Los Angeles is 7-2 overall and 4-5 against the spread.
+- Away from home, Los Angeles is 7-2 overall and 4-5 against the spread.

-- The Rams have two wins ATS (2-4) away from home as 3-point underdogs or more.

-- This year, in five of nine road games Los Angeles has gone over the total.
+- In nine away games this year, Los Angeles has hit the over five times.

 Powered by Data Skrive.